• Skip to primary navigation

 Impress your guests with the easy recipe for this no bake cheesecake with mascarpone.
 Neither the Biscoff cookie crust nor the filling requires any bake time.
 It's as decadent as a pretty layer cake, but you can make it in less than 30 minutes.
 Just give this cheesecake a few hours to firm up in the refrigerator.
 With a creamy and decadent filling that's flavored with rich mascarpone cheese, this treat is the perfect way to indulge your sweet tooth and wow guests for a special occasion.

-overhead image of mascarpone cheesecake with berries on top
+Overhead image of no bake mascarpone cheesecake with berries on top.

 If you haven't used mascarpone in desserts, get excited!
 This Italian cream cheese has a really smooth, luxurious texture.